rackerlabs/support-how-to/content/rackspace-intelligence/view-basic-graphs-of-activity-in-rackspace-intelligence.md

 Rackspace Intelligence lets you specify one or more favorite graphs and filter for your favorites.

-To mark a graph as favorite, click the favorite icon to the left of the title of the graph.
+To mark a graph as favorite, click the star icon to the left of the title of the graph.

 To filter for your favorite graphs, click **Favorites** under **Graph